RHV-team/RapidHRV/paper/paper.md

 # Statement of need

-Evidence has outlined a link between heart rate (HR), heart rate variability (HRV), and health-related risks `[@Hillebrand:2013; @Jandackova:2016]`.
-There is now an influx of research looking into whether these measures can be derived in naturalistic settings (e.g. wrist-worn photoplethysmography Georgiou et al., 2018; Mulcahy et al., 2019).
-A key issue that arises in these settings however is the low signal to noise ratio `[@Caizzone:2017]`, leading to highly noisy points estimates.
-Whilst some packages are available for the analysis of HR/HRV, these are typically modality-specific, and not targeted at wrist-worn measures (e.g. systole for pulse oximetry, `@Legrand:2021`).
-Modality-general packages that do exist require considerable scripting if users want to adapt functions to noisy, wrist-worn measures (‘Analysing_Smartwatch_Data’ in HeartPy, `@van_Gent:2019`).
+Evidence has outlined a link between heart rate (HR), heart rate variability (HRV), and health-related risks [@Hillebrand:2013; @Jandackova:2016].
+There is now an influx of research looking into whether these measures can be derived in naturalistic settings (e.g. wrist-worn photoplethysmography @Georgiou:2018; @Mulcahy: 2019).
+A key issue that arises in these settings however is the low signal to noise ratio [@Caizzone:2017], leading to highly noisy points estimates.
+Whilst some packages are available for the analysis of HR/HRV, these are typically modality-specific, and not targeted at wrist-worn measures (e.g. systole for pulse oximetry, @Legrand:2021).
+Modality-general packages that do exist require considerable scripting if users want to adapt functions to noisy, wrist-worn measures (‘Analysing_Smartwatch_Data’ in HeartPy, @van_Gent:2019).
 Consequently, we set out to develop a simple yet flexible toolbox for the extraction of time-domain HR/HRV measures with automated artifact rejection applicable across recording modalities.